Amber-Robeck/Amber-Robeck/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 Coding bootcamp through the Univeristy of Minnesota
-- 🌱 I’m currently learning ...
-Node.js
+- 🌱 I’m currently learning ... mySql
 - 👯 I’m looking to collaborate on ... any projects!
 - 🤔 I’m looking for help with ... becomming an unreplaceable asset to the coding industry
 - 💬 Ask me about ...
 Anything